-- Must be at least twenty-one (21) years of age.
+- Must be at least eighteen (18) years of age

 1. Provide culturally competent home-based services including (but not limited to): parenting education; developmental milestones; health and nutrition education; home management skills; crisis intervention; and social services linkage, all in partnership with the client.

 2. Assists in strengthening the parent child relationship by providing emotional support and encouragement to parents.